devoyster/FasterTests/README.md

 FasterTests-Run "My.NUnit.Tests.Assembly.dll" -NoParallelGroups "Tests.Database.;Tests.Elastic.,Tests.Solr."
 ```

-In this example test classes which full name starts with "Tests.Database." will not run in parallel with other such tests.
-Same is true for the second group - tests which have names starting with "Tests.Elastic." or "Tests.Solr." will not run in parallel with other tests in the same namespaces.
+In this example, test classes which full name starts with "Tests.Database." will not run in parallel with other such tests.
+It is true for the second group as well - tests that have names starting with "Tests.Elastic." or "Tests.Solr." will not run in parallel with other tests in the same namespaces.

 ### Patch test config per thread